encode/django-rest-framework/docs/topics/documenting-your-api.md

 ## Generating documentation from OpenAPI schemas

-There are a number of packages available that allow you to generate HTML documenation pages from OpenAPI schemas.
+There are a number of packages available that allow you to generate HTML documentation pages from OpenAPI schemas.

 Two popular options are [Swagger UI][swagger-ui] and [ReDoc][redoc].